p-null/pytorch-openai-transformer_clas/README.md

 # PyTorch implementation of OpenAI's Finetuned Transformer Language Model

-THIS REPO IS MODIFIED FROM THE [ORIGINAL PYTORCH IMPLEMENTATION](https://github.com/huggingface/pytorch-openai-transformer-lm) TO MAKE IT WORK FOR CLASSIFICATION TASK
+This repo is modified from [ORIGINAL PYTORCH IMPLEMENTATION](https://github.com/huggingface/pytorch-openai-transformer-lm) to make it work for classification task.

+1. Download the pre-trained model file and unzip to model folder
-Already add the data directory so you can diectly run it by
+2. I already add the data directory so you can diectly run it by

 `python train.py`